imnhk/LC_prototype/README.md

 # LC_prototype

- A source code used in mobile shooter prototype, "Legendary Commando".
+ C# scripts used in prototype of mobile shooter, "Legendary Commando".
+Result of 2019 summer internship at Softpump.

 # Screenshots